Vyral/mark-feder/_posts/2019-03-19-what-income-is-counted-on-a-home-loan-application.md

 When people are wanting to acquire a home loan, it’s important for them to look at what income can be used to help qualify.

-In general, you can use your base salary, commissions, bonuses, tips, etc. **Anything works as long as you’ve had at least a two-year history of receiving it.**&nbsp;
+In general, you can use your base salary, commissions, bonuses, tips, etc. **Anything works as long as you’ve had at least a two-year history of receiving it.**

 {% include pullquote.html %}